andrewchambers/bupstash/doc/man/bupstash-gc.1.md

 * BUPSTASH_REPOSITORY_COMMAND:
   A command to run to connect to an instance of bupstash-serve(1).
-This allows more complex connections to the repository for specialist cases,
+This allows more complex connections to the repository for less common use cases.

 ## SEE ALSO